 One-half of the sales tax collected in the Special Marijuana Sales Tax Fund will be transferred annually to the Affordable Housing Fund.
-The other one-half will be allocated for use as per Council direction during the annual budget process.
+The other one-half will be transferred annually to the General Fund to be used for mental health and addiction programs.